bencochran/Pinocchio/README.md

 # Syntax

-The syntax almost exactly matches CompactConstraint, except without those peskt `"`s.
+The syntax almost exactly matches CompactConstraint, except without those pesky `"`s.
 (Also the operators for priority and identifier are different)

 ```swift
 view.addConstraints([